Print

 The instability of the area around Virunga National Park cannot be overstated.

 Poachers and rebel militia roam the vast expanse of the Park to plunder and kill.
 The political climate is often unstable.
-Mercenaries and an illegal charcoal trade consider the mountain gorillas a direct threat to their criminal activities.
+Mercenaries and members of the illegal charcoal trade consider the mountain gorillas a direct threat to their criminal activities.
 In 2007, charcoal mafia members brutally murdered a family of gorillas so there would no longer be a reason to protect the park.

 In addition, the economic fallout from COVID-19 in the Democratic Republic of the Congo has created a deadly surge in bush meat poaching.
 There has been a giant spike in the number of poacher's snares set to slaughter the mountain gorillas for bush meat.